Earl Shilton Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Q and A’s regarding the Earl Shilton Building Society Solicitor Panel from members of the public
+Earl Shilton Building Society Conveyancing Panel Sample Enquires to our Call Center from members of the public

-My partner and I intend to remortgage our flat with Earl Shilton Building Society.
-We have a son approaching twenty who lives with us.
-The solicitor on the Earl Shilton Building Society conveyancing panel has asked us to disclose any adults other than ourselves who reside at the property.
-The solicitor has now sent a form for our son to sign, waiving any legal rights in the event that the flat is forfeited by the lender.
-I have a couple of concerns (1) Is this document specific to the Earl Shilton Building Society conveyancing panel as he never had to sign this form when we remortgaged 4 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+My wife and I are refinancing our maisonette with Earl Shilton Building Society.
+We have a son 18 who lives with us.
+The solicitor on the Earl Shilton Building Society conveyancing panel has asked us to disclose anyone over the age of 17 other than ourselves who lives in the flat.
+The solicitor has now sent a form for our son to sign, giving up any rights in the event that the flat is repossessed.
+I have two questions (1) Is this document specific to the Earl Shilton Building Society conveyancing panel as he did not need to sign this form when we bought 5 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

-On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Earl Shilton Building Society .This is solely used to protect the Earl Shilton Building Society if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.
+First, rest assured that your Earl Shilton Building Society conveyancing panel solicitor is doing the right thing as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Earl Shilton Building Society .This is solely used to protect the Earl Shilton Building Society if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Earl Shilton Building Society had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-For 5 years I had a mortgage with Earl Shilton Building Society.
-My uncle has just retired and wants to pay off the mortgage left on the property.
+I have a mortgage with Earl Shilton Building Society.
+My grandfather has just retired and wants to pay off the mortgage left on the property.
 After Earl Shilton Building Society is paid, I want to transfer the property to my mother's name; How long will it roughly take?
 Do we need two separate solicitors on the Earl Shilton Building Society conveyancing panel?
 I do not intend to live at the property once the Earl Shilton Building Society mortgage is discharged.

 You will need a solicitor but they need not be on the Earl Shilton Building Society conveyancing panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
-There's no capital gains tax for you as it is your main residence.
+As the property is your main residence you need not pay CGT but you should speak with your accountants in any event.

 Privacy